 Our purpose is to inspire and champion coaching excellence, to advance the coaching profession, and make a sustainable difference to individuals, organizations, and in turn, society.
-The AC Coaching blog is where current and future members of our community can find and share insights, advice and news.
+The AC Community blog is where current and future members of our community can find and share insights, advice and news.

 What kind of blogs are the AC looking for?

 We require original contributions not already published anywhere else, to show AC as a leader of discussions rather than replicating what is already out there.

 Blog posts need to be short (maximum around 500 words), written in the first person, and contain something useful and / or inspiring for the reader.

 Blog posts may pave the way for a more-in-depth article, fact sheet, event or conference presentation, please let us know if would be interested in writing further for the AC on your blog topic.

 We are looking for content which is of interest to the professional coach, or those that buy coaching services.
 For instance, the following examples (which are by no means exhaustive):

 - ‘How-to’ posts: We are looking for detailed posts on our featured categories (see below) that clearly outline how to do something; coaching templates, checklists and any step-by-step approaches that work well.
 Examples include: How to coach the reluctant leader; Ways to encourage mindfulness in your clients; How to find the right supervisor for you.